open-telemetry/opentelemetry-specification/specification/context.md

 `Context` object.

-`Context` MUST be immutable, and all its operations MUST result in the creation of a new `Context` with updated values.
+`Context` MUST be immutable, and all its operations MUST result in the creation of a new `Context` cointaining the original values and the specified values updated.

 Languages are expected to use the single, widely used `Context` implementation if one exists for them.
 In the cases where an extremely clear, pre-existing